Chapter 1 API

 1.6 Incorporating Node Data Into Your Database

 To include data pulled from your node SD card(s) create a folder called “nodes” and populate it with folders named for each node.
 Place the data pulled from each node in its respective folder.
 If you have already pulled sensor station data via the API, place the “nodes” folder in the folder that is auto-created by get_my_data() named for your project.
 In this case, the “outpath” and “myproject” arguments remain the same as for the functions above.
 In absence of a project name, “outpath” will be the folder containing the “nodes” folder.
-Run import_node_data(conn, outpath, myproject="your project name") to read in your node data and add it to the database such that it will not duplicate sensor station data.
+Run import_node_data(conn, outpath, myproject="your project name") to read in your node data and add it to the database.